Which Foreign Aid Programs Work? The U.S. Runs A Test — But Won't Talk About It

 "We don't want to be seen as just giving handouts to poor people," he says.
 "And that is a very deeply ingrained fear at USAID."

-And so he says, "there was all this language wrangling that happened.
-The lawyers [within USAID] were saying, 'Well, we can't call [the cash aid] cash transfers.
+It's also the reason, "there was all this language wrangling that happened.
+The lawyers [within USAID] were saying, 'Well, we can't call these cash transfers.
 We've got to call it household grants.'
-It was a year of just bureaucratic jiu-jitsu to get this thing to a point where everybody had signed off."
+It was a year of just bureaucratic jiujitsu to get this thing to a point where everybody had signed off."

 Lucky Timing